laoban-dev/laoban-dev.github.io/docs/laoban-admin/Existing.md

 `--listTypes` is useful when you are in doubt about the legal list of types.

 ## Use `laoban-admin init --dryrun`
-`laoban projects` let us have a quick overview of what the `laoban-admin init` will do.

 `--dryrun` creates a number of files that allow us to see what would be generated.

 This is best seen from an IDE.
 If you start with git commited (recommended!) and try a `laoban-admin init` then you can see the files generated in the IDE.
 These are the `.laoban.test.json` and `.project.details.test.json` file.
 These files do nothing: they only exist to allow you to 'try before buy'.
-They are particularly useful if you have an existing `project.details.json` or `laoban.json` and want to use `laoban-admin` to update them
+They are particularly useful if you have an existing `package.details.json` or `laoban.json` and want to use `laoban-admin` to update them

 ### Things to look for